kvandong/hello-world/README.md

 # hello-world
 Getting started with GitHub

 Hello!
-I am learning how Github works today and will be playing around with how everything works.
+I am learning how Github works today and will be playing around with everything

+#adding working code here using push